Everything You Need to Know About How to Train a Puppy (or dog!)

 Name Recognition

-The first step in training your puppy is teaching them to recognize their name.
+The first step in training your puppy is teaching them to recognise their name.
 This simple but essential skill is the foundation of all other training.
 Begin by using your puppy’s name frequently in a positive context.
 For example, say their name in a cheerful tone and immediately reward them with a treat or praise when they look at you.
 Repetition is key—consistently using their name during play, feeding, and affection will reinforce this recognition.

 2. House Training: Teaching Where to Potty